 It is our aim for you to be seen and investigated as soon as possible after your arrival.

-Delays can sometimes occur, however these are avoided wherever possible. • The clinic cannot accept any responsibility for the loss or damage to personal property during your time on the premises and therefore advise you to refrain fr om bringing valuables with you on the day of your procedure due to limited secure storage facilities.
-You will be assigned a cubicle until you leave a building, however these have no lockable storage.
+• The clinic cannot accept any responsibility for the loss or damage to personal property during your time on these premises and therefore advise you to refrain from bringing valuables with you on the day of your procedure due to limited secure storage facilities.